 An additional set of experiments using a relatively carbonate-rich sample of Marcellus core acquired from MSEEL were used to identify critical stresses associated with the transition from highly transmissive to weakly transmissive fracture systems.
 In the field, this critical stress is a function of the depth of the shale, fracture orientation, and pore pressure.
 The results of the experiments demonstrate the importance of considering the stresses at which fractures are created when predicting the permeability of fractured, low-permeability rocks.

-LANL has initiated experiments on multiphase fluid flow processes and is examining the impacts of fracture geometry and fluid properties on the recovery of hydrocarbons from complex fracture networks.
-LANL is also considering the role of matrix properties in the release of hydrocarbons into the fracture network.
+LANL has also performed experiments on multiphase fluid flow processes and has examined the impacts of fracture geometry and fluid properties on the recovery of hydrocarbons from complex fracture networks.
+LANL has also considered the role of matrix properties in the release of hydrocarbons into the fracture network.
 To this end, exploratory experiments were conducted investigating how surfactant impacts frack fluid interaction with the matrix and how surfactant impacts oil recovery in fracture networks.
-These experiments were conducted using a microfluidics system operated at reservoir conditions with temperatures at 50 oC and fluid pressures of 10 MP.
+These experiments were conducted using a microfluidics system operated at reservoir conditions with temperatures at 50 oC and fluid pressures of 10 megapasals (MPa).
 Shale samples from an unconventional reservoir were sliced into thin wafers and then etched to produce fracture geometries for the study of fluid migration and oil production.
 Preliminary experiments show that LANL can measure fluid transport through the shale matrix allowing for the calculation of effective permeability, capillary barriers among other properties.